 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

 You can vote in-person at your municipal clerk’s office from Oct.
-12th-29th for the general election, using an absentee ballot.
+5th to Oct.
+30th, using an absentee ballot.
 No excuse required.

 The absentee ballot by-mail application period opens 90 days before the election.
 You must submit an application for each election.